1. Defining and Managing Tourism from an Indigenous Perspective

 Another key to success is fostering partnerships for marketing and distribution of Indigenous tourism products.
 Our experts will guide us in a discussion of successful marketing and distribution cooperatives between Indigenous communities and non-Indigenous entities.

 5. Co-creating Community-Based Rural Tourism Guidelines

-Community-based tourism guidelines effecting Indigenous communities have been drafted or are being developed that seek Indigenous community input/feedback.
-This session will begin the process of Indigenous communities’ review and discussion of the following proposed guidelines, including:
+Several organizations have drafted or are developing community-based tourism guidelines that will affect Indigenous communities, and they want input and feedback from Indigenous communities.
+This session will begin the process of Indigenous communities’ review and discussion of the following proposed guidelines:

-- Summary review of United Nations World Tourism Organization Recommendations on Sustainable Development of Indigenous Tourism
+- The United Nations World Tourism Organization seeks a summary review of its Recommendations on Sustainable Development of Indigenous Tourism.